 Since the 2016 conference, CinC has hosted at the annual conference “Special Sessions”, which are sessions proposed by members of the society and approved by the CinC Board.
 The aim of special sessions is to offer conference attendees a window for promoting emerging research themes.

-During the 2020 conference in Rimini, the following sessions were featured in the conference program:
+For the 2023 conference in Atlanta, the following sessions will be featured in the conference program:

 Structure of a special session